 It’s natural to build a product and then look for market-fit, but with ever-increasing consumer standards this spray and pray approach is far from being a good strategy.
-Following is a product discovery process based on the assumption that failure is not an option.
+Let’s talk about a product discovery process based on the assumption that failure is not an option.

 Even the way we talk about it implies the wrong order.
-If we just move words around we can turn this goal into an actionable plan.
+If we move the words around, we can turn this goal into an actionable plan.

 Pick a Market.
 Who is your product for?
-Venture-backed companies go for billion dollar markets, we be believe not every product worth building has a billion-dollar market.
-You should pick a market based on your goals and priorities for your business considering how well you understand them and wether the market size alings with your goals.
+Venture-backed companies go for billion-dollar markets, but we believe not every product worth building fits this criteria.
+You should pick a market based on your goals and priorities for your business considering how well you understand them and whether the market size aligns with your goals.